openfoodfacts/.github/docs/decisions/api-browser-security.md

 However, there are a number of articles, such as [this one](https://ianlondon.github.io/posts/dont-use-jwts-for-sessions/) advise against the use of JWTs in browser apps.

+Another potential concern is that a malicious app could potentially use another app's client id and capture the user's entered credentials and / or redirect URL in an embedded WebView.
+The [current advice](https://datatracker.ietf.org/doc/html/rfc8252#section-8.12) is not to use Embedded User-Agents, like WebViews, for authentication.
+[User agent filtering](https://blog.please-open.it/posts/user-agent-filter-authenticator/) can mitigate this although it could still be circumvented by user agent manipulation in the WebView, but user agent filtering could still promote the best-practice of using the main browser or an In-App browser rather than a WebView.

 The purpose of this document is to determine the best way forward.

 ## Decision Drivers